Partial compactification of stability manifolds via massless semistable objects: The space of lax stability conditions

-\begin{proof} The massless subcategory $\NN$ and the semistable objects of the stability condition on the quotient $\mu_\NN(\sigma)$ are locally constant on the fibres of the projection by Proposition~\ref{local constancy 1}.
-By construction the charge of $\mu_\NN(\sigma)$ is constant. \end{proof}
+\begin{proof} The massless subcategory $\NN_\sigma$ and the semistable objects of the stability condition on the quotient $\massive{\NN_\sigma}(\sigma)$ are locally constant on the fibres of the charge map by \cref{prop:local constancy 1}.
+By construction the charge of $\massive{\NN_\sigma}(\sigma)$ is constant. \end{proof}